pszemraj/vid2cleantxt/README.md

         authentication / etc. is required and **is recommended for seeing how this pipeline works**.
     -   The only steps required are adjusting the runtime to a GPU (if needed), and _Run All_
 2. Multi-File Version (Implements GPU)
-    -   Link [here](https://colab.research.google.com/drive/1qOUkiPMaUZgBTMfCFF-fCRTPCMg1997J?usp=sharing), _note file was updated and posted to the repo July 13, 2021._
+    -   Link [here](https://colab.research.google.com/gist/pszemraj/a88ff352258f596d11027689653124ed/vid2cleantext-multi.ipynb), updated _Jan 27th 2022_.
+The example here is MIT OpenCourseWare Lecture Videos (see `examples/` for citations).
-    -   This notebook connects to the user's google drive to convert a whole folder of videos using Google's `colab` Python package.
+    -   This notebook connects to the user's google drive to convert a whole folder of videos.
+The input can be either Colab or URL to a `.zip` file of media.
+Outputs are stored in the user's Google Drive and optionally downloaded.
-    -   _NOTE:_ **does require the video files to be hosted on the user's drive**, as well as authorization of Colab (it will prompt you for this)
+    -   _NOTE:_ this notebook does require Drive authorization.
+Google's instructions for this have improved as of late, and it will pop up a window for confirmation etc.

 If you are new to Colab, it is probably best to read the [Colab Quickstart](https://colab.research.google.com/notebooks/intro.ipynb) first and the below, for info on how to do file I/O etc.